jomagalo/dgi-node/README.md

 ### JSON config

 Custom json configuration can be used if `--config=<config file name>` parameter is specified.
-Use `server` IPFS profile if you run `idena-go` on VPS to prevent local network scanning.
+Use `server` IPFS profile if you run `dgi-node` on VPS to prevent local network scanning.
 ```json
 {
   "DataDir": "datadir",